marufaytekin/lsh-spark/README.md

 # Locality Sensitive Hashing for Apache Spark #

+Locality-sensitive hashing (LSH) is an approximate nearest neighbor search and clustering method for high dimensional data points (http://www.mit.edu/~andoni/LSH/).
+Locality-Sensitive functions
-Locality-sensitive hashing (LSH) is an approximate nearest neighbor search and clustering method (http://www.mit.edu/~andoni/LSH/).
-Locality-Sensitive functions take two data points and decide about whether or not they should be a candidate pair.
+take two data points and decide about whether or not they should be a candidate pair.
 LSH hashes input data points multiple times in a way that similar data points map to the same "buckets" with a high probability than dissimilar data